 If you love a smooth sauce instead, try my easy recipe with fresh cranberries - Cranberry Apple Sauce made in the pressure cooker.

-Follow the storage instructions above.
+Follow the storage instructions in the recipe card.
 Bonus: it tastes better the longer the ingredients sit and chill out together.
 Make a double batch and add some to pretty jars or bottles.
 This recipe makes for a lovely holiday gift.

 Top Tip